mdtanrikulu/ens-verified/ENSIP.md

    - `key` is formatted as specified in Section 2.
    - `value` is formatted as specified in Section 3.

 10. **Contract stores the issued record.** The contract stores a mapping from `(node, issuer, keccak256(recordType))` to the resolver address and content key, enabling future revocation.
+If a record already exists for this triple, the new content key and resolver overwrite the previous values.
+Re-issuance is a last-write-wins operation that does not require prior revocation.

 11. **Contract emits an event.**
     ```solidity